 I am a big fan of Clown Loaches.
 They look great and have loads of personality.
 Many new aquarists get concerned when they see Clown Loaches eating snails in their tank and are unsure if this is ok for their health.
 I mean, can eating snails really be good for them?

 If you have Clown loaches in your tank, you should brush up on their eating habits to ensure you are feeding them the correct foods to meet their needs.

 Clown loaches are known to grow quite large and can be impressive to see at their full size, but they will need you to understand their dietary requirements to lead long and healthy lives.

 I have written a complete guide on Clown Loaches, so if you want to brush up on your knowledge about this species, why not have a read?
 It covers everything from a Clown Loaches native habitat, diet, tank setup, and breeding, among other things.

 Benefits Of Clown Loaches Eating Snails

-If your Clown loaches eat snails in your tank, and they are, of course, the pest snails you want rid of, then be thankful that you have found this great solution.
+If your Clown loaches eat snails in your tank, and they are the pest snails you want rid of, then be thankful that you have found this great solution.

 A small snail population in your tank can quickly become a problematic overpopulation of snails, causing your aquarium to look unsightly.
 A snail problem can add to the build-up of waste, which in turn will quickly become a further problem, upsetting the chemical balance of your tank.

 A build-up of waste in your aquarium can cause Ammonia, Nitrite, and Nitrate levels to increase, which will become toxic and cause illness and death among other fish.

 Snails are not all bad, as they will eat leftover food that would otherwise rot and lead to high ammonia levels in your aquarium.
 Snails will also eat algae which is another pest in our aquariums.